namitoyokota/namitoyokota/guidelines/frontend-development.md

 -   Avoid referencing string literals or numbers directly by leveraging `enum` and `const`.
 -   Use `const` when value doesn't change, `let` when value does change, and never use `var`.
 -   `console.log()` and `debugger` statements should be removed prior to a pull request.
+-   Consider creating `isEqual()` method to model classes when comparing 2 objects.
+This will improve performance (no need for JSON stringify comparison) as well as readability/future maintainability.
+-   Use `structuedClone()` over `JSON.parse(JSON.stringify))` when deep copying.

 ## TypeScript